ETC3250: Tutorial 3 Help Sheet

 The d2 and d3 data for this question is the same data used in the previous question (q3)

-Check lecture 2 slide 29 to 34 to get an idea of how PCA works.
+Check week 2 lecture slides 40 to 54 to get an idea of how PCA works.

 Answering these questions might be easier if we think about what will happen with d1, then compare d2 to d1, and then compare d3 to d2.